emily-flambe/emily-flambe.github.io/content/about/index.md

 ### who are you??

 Flambe (she/her).
-I was born with a different name, and I'll probably die with yet another.
-Names are a fake idea.

-Currently I am an Engineering Manager for [Community Tech Alliance](https://www.communitytechalliance.org/), which (among other organizations) comprises the technological vanguard of the Vast Left-Wing Conspiracy.
+Currently I am an Engineering Manager for [Community Tech Alliance](https://www.communitytechalliance.org/).
+The rest of my professional history is [on LinkedIn](https://www.linkedin.com/in/emilycogsdill/).

-The rest of my professional history is outlined [elsewere on the internet](https://www.linkedin.com/in/emilycogsdill/).
+But also: what is the measure of a person?

 ### how do I reach you???

-I'll appear when you need me (_a woman just knows_)
+I'm sure you'll find a way